fbpx

 • A federal prison sentence of 5 years.

 • Intent is important.
 Defendants cannot be charged if they had no intent to defraud.
 For example, making a mistake on the complicated loan application could be a result of the violation.
-If it was not your intent to defraud, but a simple mistake, you cannot be charged for fraud.
+If you did not intend to defraud and simply made a mistake, the law does not charge you with fraud.

 • An SBA mistake in communications, bank statements, accounting notes, receipts and even bills could seem like there is fraud occurring under a PPP loan.
 It is important to keep all data as reference in case there is a mistake in one of the weeks.